How social networks influence human behavior: An integrated latent space approach for differential social influence: Simulation Studies

+{ We generated binary social network data of friendship ${\bf{Y}}_{n \times n}$ and binary item-level behavior data ${\bf X}_{n \times p}$ using the stochastic blockmodel.
+The stochastic blockmodel can effectively model various types of real-world networks and explore what happens in the network in practice \citep{Lu2019}.
+We considered four different data configurations, where the membership of respondents for network data and item response data is equal (in Scenarios 1.1 to 1.3), while the membership of respondents for two data is unequal (in Scenarios 2). }

+{ In order to generate network data and item response data using simple and bipartite SBM, we need two connection probability matrices: $\mathbf{P}{\text{net}}$ for network data and $\mathbf{P}{\text{irt}}$ for item response data.
+For network data, $\mathbf{P}{\text{net}}$ includes both within- and between-group connection probabilities, where the within-group (or between-group) connection probability is the probability that nodes in the same (or different) group are connected.
+The connection probability matrix for item response data, $\mathbf{P}{\text{irt}}$, also includes within- and between-co-cluster connection probabilities, where the within-co-cluster (or between-co-cluster) connection probability is the probability of answering an item positively for a respondent when a respondent and an item are in the same (or different) co-cluster. }

+Our simulation design was motivated by the main empirical data under investigation.
+For example, the number of students was between 150 and 300 in most schools. {Therefore, we set the number of respondents to be in a similar range (between 150 and 300), and the number of items to be in the range between 9 and 30 in the simulation.
+In addition, we observe that school networks showed two to four main clusters in empirical data analysis.
+Accordingly, we set two to four respondent clusters in the data simulation. }

+\paragraph*{Scenario 1.1} { In Scenario 1.1, we consider three groups of items and respondents with an equal probability of the respondents and the items being assigned to each cluster. } In this basic scenario, the person clusters from the social network exactly match the person clusters from the item-response network.
+That is, people with only similar response behavior are assumed to be friends with each other in this scenario. { Table \ref{tab:prob} shows $\mathbf{P}{\text{net}}$ and $\mathbf{P}{\text{irt}}$ for Scenario 1.1.
+The variables $a$ and $c$ were defined as the within-connection probabilities for network and item response data, respectively, while $b$ and $d$ were defined as the between-connection probabilities for network and item response data.
+We considered different values for these variables, ranging from 0.6 to 0.8 for $a$ and $c$ with an increment of 0.1, and from 0.1 to 0.4 for $b$ and $d$ with an increment of 0.1. }

-In Scenario 1.2, we consider four-person clusters for the social network space that include 100 people per cluster.
-For the item-respondent network space, we consider four-person clusters and three-item clusters.
-As shown in Figure \ref{fig:latent_sim1}(b), Scenario 1.2 is identical to Scenario 1.1 except for the fourth person cluster in the middle of the space.
+\paragraph*{Scenario 1.2} In Scenario 1.2, we consider four-person clusters for the social network space.
+For the item-respondent network space, we consider four-person clusters and three-item clusters. { $\mathbf{P}{\text{net}}$ and $\mathbf{P}{\text{irt}}$ for Scenario 1.2 are shown in Table \ref{tab:prob12}.
+This scenario is similar to Scenario 1.1, except for the addition of a fourth respondent group.
+The values for $a$, $b$, $c$, and $d$ are the same as in Scenario 1.1.
+The probability of answering all items positively for the respondents in the fourth-person group is denoted as $e$. $e$ is set from 0 to 0.1 with an increment of 0.05. }